heini208/fault_detector_spot/documentation/System_Design.md

 - A standardized representation of visible and reachable tags, and
 - Automatic landmark-based relocalization support.

-All of these are made available via ROS 2 topics, so external clients can monitor and visualize system behaviour without direct access to internal BT structures or the blackboard.
+All of these are made available via ROS2 topics, so external clients can monitor and visualize system behaviour without direct access to internal BT structures or the blackboard.
+---

 # 9. Local Motion Control

 Local motion control refers to the direct, immediate command of the robot's physical components, specifically its manipulator and base.
 Unlike global navigation, which plans long-distance paths across a map, local motion control focuses on executing precise, short-range movements.
-These actions are fundamental building blocks, for higher-level custom behaviors use to interact with the environment.
+These actions are fundamental building blocks that higher-level custom behaviours use to interact with the environment.

 This chapter details the two primary aspects of local motion control implemented in the system: manipulator control for the robotic arm and base control for the robot's body.